Wars and Battles Surrender at Yorktown October 19, 1781

 In all, more than 7,000 soldiers surrendered at Yorktown.
 Additionally, more than 200 artillery pieces and enormous stores of small arms and ammunition ended up in allied hands.
 Nevertheless, the last shots of the war had not been heard.
 Fighting, much of it bitter, would continue in the South for a number of months.
 In late 1781, the British still had 30,000 soldiers in America and controlled the vital cities of Charleston, Savannah and New York.
 It was not until October 24 that Clinton’s fleet arrived; he was apprised of the surrender and promptly returned to New York.

 1. The Americans did not abide strictly by the terms of the Saratoga surrender, claiming a technical violation of the agreement, and continued to hold British and German soldiers in detention in Virginia.
 2. Nearly 7,000 soldiers were detained for varying terms in prison camps in Virginia, Pennsylvania and Maryland.
-See Yorktown Campaign and Chronology of the War for Independence.
+See Yorktown Campaign and Timeline of the War of Independence.